 Pneumonia is not transmitted from sheep to humans, nor to domestic livestock.

 Pneumonia outbreaks have killed bighorn sheep in other western states and in some Washington herds.
-Most recently, infected bighorns were found in late 2009 and early 2010 in the Umtanum herd in the Yakima River Valley.
+Infected bighorns were found in late 2009 and early 2010 in the Umtanum herd in the Yakima River Valley.
+In early 2013, a separate disease outbreak occurred in the Tieton Herd, near Naches.
+Because this outbreak was particularly lethal, and to protect the adjacent Cleman Herd, all surviving animals in this herd were euthanized.